widmannf/mandontbeannoyed/README.md

 # Run
 python dontbeannoyed.py

+options: -a for autoroll, you don't need to click to roll the die

 # Why?
 Really I want to train an AI to play this game, to more efficiently beat my girlfriend in it.
 So implementing the game is the first step.